robtimus/ip-utils/README.md

 ## Bean Validation support

 The [ip-validation](https://robtimus.github.io/ip-validation/) library uses this library to provide validation constraints that work on both [CharSequence](https://docs.oracle.com/javase/8/docs/api/java/lang/CharSequence.html) and [IPAddress](https://robtimus.github.io/ip-utils/apidocs/com/github/robtimus/net/ip/IPAddress.html).
 These not only allow you to validate that a value is a valid IP address, but also that the IP address is contained in a specific IP range or subnet.

+## JSON support

+The [ip-jackson-databind](https://robtimus.github.io/ip-jackson-databind/) library provides support for serializing and deserializing IP addresses and ranges using Jackson.